cascadiajs/cascadiajs-2020/src/views/pages/content/cfp.md

 ## How to submit a proposal

-First, make sure you're available to attend the conference.
+First, make sure you're available to speak a the conference.
 It will be held on **September 1-2, 2020**.

 Talk submissions are done as **2 minute videos**.
 Your goal here is not to produce a perfectly executed mini-talk, it is to describe your talk idea informally.
 What's the topic?
 How do you want to approach it?
 Why is it interesting?